 Here are a few:

 - Google Analytics: Google Analytics (GA) is free, and you may already be using it in conjunction with your Vimeo OTT site.
-GA lets you track events on social media, but it also has custom reports on best days for you to post and best times by platform, and it shows your social media traffic by the hour and day.
+GA lets you track events on social media, but it also has custom reports on the best days for you to post and the best times by platform, and it shows your social media traffic by the hour and day.

 - Tweriod: Tweriod is a free tool without a ton of bells and whistles.
 If you just want a simple analysis of the best times for you to engage with your audience on Twitter, this is easy to set up.

 - Hootsuite: Hootsuite has both free and paid versions based on your budget and needs.
 You can see the optimal times to post, and they have a scheduler so you can set up your tweets ahead of time.

 If you are specifically looking to pre-schedule your tweets, in addition to Hootsuite, here are some other scheduling tools to check out:

 - TweetDeck: TweetDeck is free and the dashboard is very easy to use and customize.
 In addition to scheduling, you can easily keep track of your followers’ activity and what’s trending on Twitter.